paryapasha/Cursus_PostGIS_n1/README.md

 Assuming you are not accessing an already configured version of the database used in this workshop, you will start by creating a new empty database in your system, after which you will create the postgis extension and then import the following shapefiles: *porto_neighborhood* ; *railroads* and *places*

-As an alternative you can restore the *postgis_vectors.backup* database from this repository, this DB already as all the vectors imported.
+As an easier alternative you can restore the *postgis_vectors.backup* database from this repository, this DB already as all the vectors imported.

 ----------